bioinf-fi/workshops/04_mapping.md

 - Open IGV and load the hg38 reference, in our case represented by the provided file `GCA_000001405.15_GRCh38_no_alt_analysis_set.fna`
 - Load your BAM file
 - In the search bar, type KCNQ1OT1 to jump to that gene
-- Turn on the methylation track
+- Turn on the methylation

 Do you recognize this gene?
 What do you observe in the methylation pattern—and does it match what you expected?